cellml/libcellml/docs/reference/sectionB_elements.rst

 .. container:: issue-connection-component1

-   1. Each :code:`connection` element MUST contain an unprefixed :code:`component_1` attribute.
+   1. Each :code:`connection` element MUST contain a :code:`component_1` attribute.
 The value of the :code:`component_1` attribute
       MUST be a :ref:`valid CellML identifier<specA_cellml_identifier>`.